CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/technical-design/system-design.md

 * **User Interface Response Time:**  Maximum response time of T milliseconds for UI updates.
 (Value to be determined based on UI technology selection)

-* **Pendulum Energy Harvester (R&D):**  Target minimum power output of P Watts at a wheel speed of Q RPM.
-(Values to be determined based on optimization studies)
+* **In Wheel Frictionless Maglev Energy Harvester (R&D):**  Target minimum power output of 150 Watts at a wheel speed of 1000 RPM with 95% efficiency due to frictionless operation.
+Target magnetic levitation gap of 2-5mm with stable operation under various road conditions.

 **9. System Constraints:**